 Pre-construction Impact Analysis

-Prior to the start of construction, an updated analysis will be conducted to determine the extent to which CRPR 1 and 2, or California BLM Special Status, plants may be impacted by construction.
+Prior to the start of construction, an updated analysis will be conducted to determine the extent to which California Rare Plant Rank (CRPR) 1 and 2, or California BLM Special Status, plants may be impacted by construction.
 The impact analysis will be conducted by intersecting the permanent and temporary disturbance areas with the local occurrences of special-status plants mapped in the study area.
 To the greatest extent possible given the data available, impacts will be quantified in terms of individual plants rather than occupied habitat area.
 For some species, however, it may not be feasible to count the number of individuals, particularly in the full extent of the local occurrence for the purpose of quantifying the percentage of individuals impacted.

 Where avoidance of CRPR 1 or 2, or California BLM Special Status, plant species is not feasible and the impacts are greater than 10 percent of the local occurrence, either by number of individual plants (if possible given available data) or by area of occupied habitat, the seed collection or salvage methods discussed below will be implemented.